plinder-org/plinder/docs/dataset.md

     - Cluster label used in sampling test set
 *   - cluster_for_val_split
     - str
-    - Cluster label used in sampling validation set from training set
+    - Cluster label used in sampling validation set.
 *   - uniqueness
     - str
     - system label used to remove redundant systems from the split
 *   - system_pass_validation_criteria
     - bool
-    - does as system pass the validation quality criteria for test?
+    - does as system pass the crystal quality for test?
 *   - system_pass_statistics_criteria
     - bool
     - does a system fit the statistics criteria for test?